bookfere/Ebook-Translator-Calibre-Plugin/README.md

 * __Attempt Times__ [default 3]: The number of times to attempt if failed to request translation engine
 * __Maximum Interval__ [default 5 seconds]: The maximum time interval to request translation engine

 A single request to translation engine can last up to 300 seconds.
 After the timeout, it will retry according to the specified attempt times, and the waiting time for each retry will be gradually increased.
-The request interval will be a random number between 1 and the specified maximum interval.
+The request interval will be a random number between 1 and the maximum interval specified.

 When using Google Translate API, which is currently available for free, we recommend you to increase the "Maximum Interval" to an appropriate value (more than 5 seconds is recommended) to prevent it from being flagged as abusive behavior, which could lead to translation interruptions or denial of service.
 For paid translation engines, the "Maximum Interval" can be set to 1.